tejasprabhune/npdavideos/README.md

 * **Cross-Sync** - any round recording added to the Cal-specific *List of All Round Recordings* Google Doc will be automatically synced to the website database and vice-versa (potentially Cal-rounds only to prevent doc overloading and crashes).

 * **Team/School Based Logins** - Ability to create school-wide accounts for school-specific recordings (e.g. hosting practice round recordings that schools are unwilling to share to the general public)

+## Code Structure

+The code is currently in a working stage - the main .js file has been commented to a certain extent but is very much vanilla JS as of right now.
+Hopefully I get around to learning React and reimplementing this project for a more modern structure.
+Pull requests of this nature are welcome!